sodamachinebroke/slidingWindowTutorial/README.md

 ## Planned functions

-- Binary tree instead of a hashmap for storing the code
+- Binary trees are stupid, let's use hashmaps instead
 - File handling, byte compression
 - Compression using Inline Assembly, as it provides a much faster run time
+- Inline Assembly does not provide a faster runtime.
+G++ generates a much better machine code than i could ever do.

 Inline Assembly proved irrelevant, as g++ translates code into a much better machine code than I could ever write.